Marketing

 Take advantage of tools developed specifically for the addictions field

-• Opportunities for Growth – the US Bureau of Labor Statistics predicts the field is will keep growing, particularly given changes in the healthcare industry and ongoing need, and the fact that addressing addiction can reduce future health and other societal costs for individuals
+• Opportunities for Growth – the US Bureau of Labor Statistics predicts the field is will keep growing, particularly given changes in the healthcare industry and ongoing need, and the fact that addressing substance use and addiction (SU/A) can reduce future health and other societal costs for individuals

 • Chances to Make a Difference Every Day – changing the life of one person affects their family, community, workplace